François Lempérière: Tidal energy

-F. Lempérière has been involved in studies of tidal power plants since 1975 (GEDEM for Électricité de France).
+Lempérière was involved in studies of tidal power plants from 1975 (GEDEM for Électricité de France).

 In 2014, he proposed an Innovative Solution, the “Tidal Gardens” which may extend the utilization of tidal energy beyond areas of very high tides.
 This solution has been studied by Electricité de France and presented to ICOLD Congress in 2015 and to ICOLD Awards in 2018.

 Renewable energy and energy storage

-Since 2009, F. Lempérière has presented various studies of the world energy problems and proposed two innovative solutions for energy storage:
+From 2009, Lempérière presented various studies of the world energy problems and proposed two innovative solutions for energy storage: